codedoctor/mongoose-identity-store-multi-tenant/README.md

 npm install mongoose-identity-store-multi-tenant

-NOTE - THIS IS EXPERIMENTAL.

-A bunch of mongoose schemas to implement identity management (users, accesstokens, oauth apps)
+A bunch of mongoose schemas to implement identity management (users, accesstokens, oauth apps) in multi tenant scenarios

 This is a work in progress, and some indexes need to be defined.
 You have been warned